 Iraq’s constitution recognizes the Kurdistan Regional Government (KRG) and the Kurdistan Parliament as Kurdistan’s governmental institutions and identifies the Peshmerga as the Kurdistan Region of Iraq’s security force.

 Article 117 of the Iraqi constitution recognizes Kurdistan as a federal region of Iraq.

-The Kurdistan Regional Government (KRG) is the autonomous governing body of the Kurdistan Region of Iraq (KRI), and holds constitutionally recognized authority over the governorates of Erbil, Duhok, Slemani, and Halabja.
+The KRG is the autonomous governing body of the KRI and holds constitutionally recognized authority over the governorates of Erbil, Duhok, Slemani, and Halabja.

 a Supreme Court of Cassation, which decides cases of the highest importance, as well as cases that have been appealed through lower courts.
 The judicial system also has a number of lower courts that decide on commercial and criminal disputes.